KittyGiraudel/site/_posts/2014-12-16-css-riddle-reverse-ellipsis.md

 }
 ```

-A couple issues with Michael's solution:
+A couple issues with Michael’s solution:

 * It needs an extra element within `.reverse-ellipsis` (here a `span`);
 * It involves 25 lines of CSS for such a simple effect;